Free sheet music for children is an even better idea when it's a beautiful and easy piano song with which they may already be familiar.

 Beginner piano students are frequently thrilled to have this easy piano music -- even in July! -- because they love to play "real" music they have heard before.

-When I demonstrate this song to them, I actually play the harder version so that they will recognize the tune.
+When I demonstrate this song to them, I actually play the harder version so that they will quickly recognize the tune, as it is fuller-sounding.

 Scroll down the page for the link to the printable PDF.